 Adjust the quantity of tamarind to suite your palate.

 Variations to the recipe :

-1.Sugar can be added in place of jaggery but jaggery gives added flavour and colour to the stirfry.
+1.Sugar can be added in place of jaggery but jaggery gives added flavour as well as colour to the stirfry.